mbhall88/ssubmit/README.md

   -T, --test-only          Return an estimate of when the job would be scheduled to run given the current queue.
 No job is actually submitted. [sbatch --test-only]
   -i, --interactive        Request an interactive job session instead of a batch job
-      --shell <SHELL>      Shell to use for interactive sessions [default: auto-detected] -h, --help               Print help (see more with '--help') -V, --version            Print version
+      --shell <SHELL>      Shell to use for interactive sessions [default: auto-detected] --export <EXPORT>    Control which environment variables are exported to the job [default: ALL] -h, --help               Print help (see more with '--help') -V, --version            Print version
 ```